StydeNet/blade-pagination/README.md

 1 - Add the following instruction to the "require" object in your composer.json:

-`"styde/blade-pagination": "dev-master"`
+`"styde/blade-pagination": "5@dev"`

 And execute `composer update` in the console, inside the project's folder.

-Or execute `composer require styde/seeder` in the console, inside the project's folder.
+Or execute `composer require styde/blade-pagination:5@dev` in the console, inside the project's folder.

 2 - Add the service provider to the config/app.php file of your Laravel app: